-- Q21: If a candidate identifies errors or omissions in the submitted election return before the deadline for submission of election return, can he/she make amendments? - A21: If a candidate wants to amend any information in the submitted election return before the submission deadline, he/she should submit an additional declaration stating all the amended information to the Chief Electoral Officer before the submission deadline.
-When submitting the additional declaration, the candidate must also make a statutory declaration in the same way as completing the election return.
+- Q22: If a candidate identifies errors or omissions in the submitted election return before the deadline for submission of election return, can he/she make amendments? - A22: If a candidate wants to amend any information in the submitted election return before the submission deadline, he/she should submit an additional declaration stating all the amended information to the Chief Electoral Officer before the submission deadline.
+When submitting the relevant additional declaration, the candidate must also make a statutory declaration in the same way as completing the election return.
 The statutory declaration can be made in the presence of a Commissioner of Oaths at the Home Affairs Enquiry Centre of the Home Affairs Department, a Justice of the Peace or a solicitor with a practising certificate.

-Q22: If a candidate has identified error(s) and/or false statement(s) in his/her election return on his/her own after the submission deadline of the election return, what should he/she do?
+Q23: If a candidate has identified error(s) and/or false statement(s) in his/her election return on his/her own after the submission deadline of the election return, what should he/she do?

-A22: Under section 37A of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554), if there is/are any error(s) and/or false statement(s) in the election return (e.g. a failure to set out in the election return any election expense, or any election donation received by or on behalf of the candidate in connection with the election, or incorrectness in the amount of any election expense or any election donation), and the aggregate value of the error(s) and/or false statement(s) does not exceed the limit prescribed (\$30,000 for Geographical Constituency; \$50,000 for District Council (second) Functional Constituency; and \$5,000 for other Functional Constituencies of the Legislative Council Election, and the election expenses of the candidate do not exceed the maximum amounts of election expenses prescribed for the election concerned after taking into account the value of the error(s) and/or false statement(s), the candidate may seek to have the error(s) and/or false statement(s) rectified in accordance with a simplified relief arrangement for minor errors and/or false statements.
+A23: Under section 37A of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+554), if there is/are any error(s) and/or false statement(s) in the election return (e.g. a failure to set out in the election return any election expense, or any election donation received by or on behalf of the candidate in connection with the election, or incorrectness in the amount of any election expense or any election donation), and the aggregate value of the error(s) and/or false statement(s) does not exceed the limit prescribed (\$5,000 for the Election Committee Subsector Elections), and the election expenses of the candidate do not exceed the maximum amounts of election expenses prescribed for the election concerned after taking into account the value of the error(s) and/or false statement(s), the candidate may seek to have the error(s) and/or false statement(s) rectified in accordance with a simplified relief arrangement for minor errors and/or false statements.

-Candidate should inform the Chief Electoral Officer (CEO) in writing providing all the necessary details for CEO's consideration of the request.
-If the CEO is satisfied that it is appropriate to allow the candidate to lodge a revised election return under the simplified relief arrangement, the CEO would issue a notice to the candidate.
-Upon receipt of the notice, the candidate may, within the specified period, lodge with the CEO a revised election return which will be a copy of the original election return earlier submitted to the CEO marked with the necessary revision to have the error(s) or false statement(s) in question corrected.
-A copy of the revised election return made under the simplified relief arrangement cannot be withdrawn or further amended after it has been lodged with the CEO.
+Candidate should inform the Chief Electoral Officer (CEO) in writing providing all the necessary details for the CEO's consideration of the request.
+If the CEO is satisfied that it is appropriate to allow the candidate to lodge a revised election return under the simplified relief arrangement, the CEO would issue a notice to that candidate.
+Upon receipt of the notice, the candidate may, within the specified period, lodge with the CEO a revised election return which will be a copy of the original election return submitted to the CEO earlier marked with the necessary revision to have the error(s) or false statement(s) in question corrected.
+The revised election return made under the simplified relief arrangement cannot be withdrawn or further amended after it has been lodged with the CEO.

-For error(s) and/or false statement(s) of the election return that is outside the scope of section 37A of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+For error(s) and/or false statement(s) of the election return that is/are outside the scope of section 37A of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
 554), candidate can apply to the Court of First Instance under section 40(3) of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
-554) for an order allowing the candidate to rectify the error(s) and/or false statement(s) of the election return.
+554) for an order allowing the candidate to rectify the error(s) and/or false statement(s) in the election return or in any document accompanying the return.